-This email is intended solely for the addressee(s) and may contain confidential or legally privileged information.
-If you are not the intended recipient, please immediately alert the sender by reply email and delete this message and any attachments without storing. copying, distributing, or using the contents.
+This email is intended solely for the addresses(s) and may contain confidential or legally privilaged information.
+If you are not the intended recipient, please immediately alert the sender by reply email and ideate this message and any attachments without storing, copying, distributing, or using the contents.